 France is calling you!
-Are a non-EU citizen looking for a way to come to France longer than your tourist visa allows?
-There is an option for you — a visitor residence permit.
-This is essentially a long stay visitor visa.
-This visa allows holders to legally stay from 90 days to a year.
-(French Digital Nomad Visa? — it’s one of a few unofficial routes).
+Are you a non-EU citizen looking for a way to come to France longer than your tourist visa allows?
+Well, listen up.
+There’s a simple path laid out for you —the visitor visa.

-A visitor visa is a good option for:
+A visitor visa in France is a good option for:

 - Foreign spouses of French citizens